Australian Cattle Dog Breed

 Australian Cattle Dogs are known for their distinctive blue or blue mottled coats, which are short and dense.
 They are a medium-sized breed, standing 17 to 20 inches tall at the shoulder and weighing between 35 and 50 pounds.
 These dogs are muscular and athletic, with a keen eye for movement and a strong work ethic.
 They are fiercely loyal to their families but may be wary of strangers.

-See Also Cocker Spaniel Dog Breed
+See Also Borzoi Dog Breed

 One of the most striking features of the Australian Cattle Dog is their intelligence.
 These dogs are quick learners and respond well to positive reinforcement training methods.
 They are eager to please their owners and excel at obedience and agility competitions.
 They also require a lot of mental and physical stimulation to prevent boredom and destructive behavior.